Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 So far, we have constructed our test statistic as if there is no profile order effect.
 This implies that the effects of each factor do not depend on whether it belongs to the left or right profile.
 Formally, we have imposed the following symmetry constraints in our HierNet test statistic,

-where the superscripts $L$ and $R$ denote the left and right profile effects, respectively.
-For the between-profile interaction coefficients, $L$ and $R$ represent the cases where the main factor of interest appears in the left and right profiles, respectively.
-The signs of the estimated coefficients reflect the fact that the response variable $Y$ is recorded as 1 if the left profile is chosen and as 0 if the right profile is selected.
+where the superscripts $L$ and $R$ denote the left and right profile effects, respectively. $\hat\delta_{\ell \ell^\prime k k^\prime}$ denotes the between profile interaction between the $k$th level of factor $\ell$ in the left profile with the $k^\prime$th level of factor $\ell^\prime$ in the right profile.\footnote{Equation~\eqref{eq:constraints} also implies that the between-profile interactions in Equation~\eqref{eq:hiernet} for the same factor obey $\hat \delta_{\ell \ell k k'} = -\hat \delta_{\ell \ell k' k}$ for any factor $\ell$ and levels $k, k'$.
+In particular this implies that $\hat \delta_{\ell \ell k k} = 0$, i.e., between-profile interactions of the same factor and same level are zero, while $\hat \delta_{\ell \ell k k'}$ are counted twice in Equation~\eqref{eq:hiernet}, i.e., between-profile interactions of the same factor and levels $k$ and $k'$ are counted twice in Equation~\eqref{eq:hiernet}.} The signs of the estimated coefficients reflect the fact that the response variable $\bY$ is recorded as 1 if the left profile is chosen and as 0 if the right profile is selected.
 These constraints reduce the dimension of parameters to be estimated by half.

 Importantly, the validity of the proposed tests does not depend on whether the assumption of no profile order effect holds.
 Through simulations, Figure~\ref{fig:constrained_vs_unconstrained} of Appendix~\ref{appendix:constraint_TS} shows that these constraints can significantly increase statistical power when there is no profile order effect.
-To incorporate this symmetry constraint, we append another copy of the dataset, which is identical to the original dataset except that the order of left and right profiles is flipped and the response variable is transformed as $1-Y$ before fitting HierNet (see Appendix~\ref{appendix:constraint_TS} for details).
+To incorporate this symmetry constraint, we append another copy of the dataset below the original data set, where the appended copy is identical to the original dataset except that the order of left and right profiles is flipped and the response variable is transformed as $\mathbf{1} - \bY$ before fitting HierNet (see Appendix~\ref{appendix:constraint_TS} for details).
 In Section~\ref{subsection:extensions}, we show how to use the CRT for testing the validity of the assumption of no profile order effect.

 Because the validity of the CRT does not depend on modeling assumptions, one can incorporate a variety of assumptions into test statistics.
 In general, test statistics have a greater statistical power if the assumptions hold in the true (unknown) data generating process.
-Therefore, the choice of test statistic should reflect researchers' substantive knowledge as illustrated in one of our empirical analyses (see Section~\ref{subsection:gender_results}).
+Therefore, as much as possible the choice of test statistic should reflect researchers' substantive knowledge as illustrated in one of our empirical analyses (see Section~\ref{subsection:gender_results}).